cs231n/cs231n.github.io/assignments/2021/assignment3.md

 ### Q2: Image Captioning with Transformers (20 points)

-The notebook `Transformer_Captioning.ipynb` will walk you through the implementation of a Transformer model and apply it to image captioning on COCO. **When first opening the notebook, go to `Runtime > Change runtime type` and set `Hardware accelerator` to `GPU`.**
+The notebook `Transformer_Captioning.ipynb` will walk you through the implementation of a Transformer model and apply it to image captioning on COCO.

-### Q3: Network Visualization: Saliency maps, Class Visualization, and Fooling Images (15 points)
+### Q3: Network Visualization: Saliency Maps, Class Visualization, and Fooling Images (15 points)

 The notebook `Network_Visualization.ipynb` will introduce the pretrained SqueezeNet model, compute gradients with respect to images, and use them to produce saliency maps and fooling images.